Hurricane Melissa: Meteorological history

-After briefly re-strengthening to Category 4, with sustained winds of 130 mph, the hurricane made landfall in eastern Cuba at 07:10 UTC on October 29 about 20 mi east of Chivirico, with sustained Category 3 winds of 120 mph.
-Inland, the rugged terrain of Cuba led to additional weakening, and the storm's sustained winds falling to low-end Category 2 strength by the time Melissa moved back offshore, into the Atlantic Ocean, eight hours later.
-The system then weakened to Category 1 strength, while beginning to accelerate toward the northeast, passing near Long Island while traversing the Bahamas that same afternoon.
+The storm continued to weaken as it headed towards Cuba and the hurricane made landfall in eastern Cuba at 07:10 UTC on October 29 about 20 mi east of Chivirico, with sustained Category 3 winds of 115 mph and a pressure of 954 mbar (hPa).
+Inland, the rugged terrain of Cuba led to additional weakening, and the storm's sustained winds fell to high-end Category 1 strength by the time Melissa moved back offshore, into the Atlantic Ocean, eight hours later.
+The storm accelerated northeast, maintaining that intensity before making landfall in Long Island at 22:15 UTC on 29 October, followed by another landfall at San Salvador Island, Bahamas with a slightly lower pressure at 02:00 UTC on 30 October.
 Late that day, the storm re-strengthened once more to Category 2 intensity, attaining sustained winds of 90 kn, as it headed towards Bermuda on the morning of October 30.
 Increasing wind shear and decreasing sea surface temperatures caused Melissa to undergo extratropical transition early on October 31, and to weaken again to Category 1 strength, as it passed near Bermuda.
-Melissa completed its transition to a hurricane-force extratropical cyclone that same day.
+Melissa completed its transition to a hurricane-force extratropical cyclone that day, dissipating fully on November 1 as it opened into a trough and merged into a larger trough.